gigaherz/Survivalist/README.md

 * Tools and armor drop one of their crafting components.
   * Enchant tools with Scraping I/II/III to increase the chances it's the GOOD item.
   * Enchant armor with Scraping I/II/III to increase the chances it's two instead.
+* Drying rack
+  * Turn meat into jerky: not too nutritive, but highly saturating.
+  * Turn leather (which really, should be called hide), into tanned leather, for improved armour.
 * Craft chainmail pieces with iron nuggets in a diamond shape, then use these diamond pieces to craft chainmail armor!